sanagama/sql2017-data360/README.md

 (**Talking Points**)
 - SQL is running in my Ubuntu VM.
-- I'm on my MacBook and I don't have SSMS.
+- I'm on my MacBook and I can't use SSMS.
-- What can I use to run T-SQL queries interactively?
+- What can I use to edit and run T-SQL queries interactively?
 - Well, we can use Visual Studio Code and the nifty mssql extension.

 Launch VS Code.